 But in reality, traveling is not just about going to places.
-Travelling is all about exploring new places, experiencing new cultures, witnessing new landscapes and marvels of nature, which you would hardly find among the concrete structures of your city.
+Traveling is all about exploring new places, experiencing new cultures, and witnessing new landscapes and marvels of nature, which you would hardly find among the concrete structures of your city.

 To motivate and inspire you to travel I have collected this amazing List of films about Travel that would definitely encourage you to pack your bags and head off to your next adventure.